 Sentiment Analysis

-To take your text analysis a step further, you can assign numeric values to the text responses using AI to determine sentiment using AI > Sentiment.
+To take your text analysis a step further, you can assign numeric values to the text responses using AI to determine sentiment using + > Numeric Transformations > Sentiment from the Data Sources tree.
 For example, I can take the translated hotel reviews from above and prompt AI to assign a value of 1 to positive reviews and -1 to negative reviews:

 Using AI Prompts to Create Outputs